orlarey/HashConsing/README.md

 ## How to use it

-Just copy the header file `HashConsing.hh` into your project, it has no dependencies other than the STL.
+Just copy the header folder `HashConsing` into your project, it has no dependencies other than the STL.
 Please note that it requires C++20 because it uses concepts.

 Everything is encapsulated in the namespace `HashConsing`.
 It contains the class template `HashTable<T>` whose main operation is `operator()(const T&) -> T const*`.
 If the content `T` has never been seen before, an internal copy is first made.
 Then a pointer to the internal copy is returned.
 It has an additional `report()` method used to print statistics about the hash table, in particular the number of collisions.

-The namespace contains two additional classes, a default hash function  `HashConsing::DefaultHashFunction<T>`, and a default equality function `HashConsing::DefaultEquality<T>` so that the user doesn't have to provide them in many cases.
+The namespace contains two additional classes, a default hash function  `HashConsing::HashFunction<T>`, and a default equality function `HashConsing::Equality<T>` so that the user doesn't have to provide them in many cases.

 ## Optional template parameters

 The hash table can be parameterized with an optional hash function and an optional equality function: `HashConsing::HashTable<T[,H[,E]]>`.
-The default hash function is `HashConsing::DefaultHashFunction<T>` and the default equality function is `HashConsing::DefaultEquality<T>`.
+The default hash function is `HashConsing::HashFunction<T>` and the default equality function is `HashConsing::Equality<T>`.
 The default Hash function will call the standard `std::hash` function if it is defined for `T`, or provide a custom hash function otherwise.
 The default equality function will use the standard `operator==` if it is defined for `T`, or provide a custom equality function otherwise.
 The custom hash function and equality function will work for _flat_ structures that can be assimilated to a sequence of bytes such that `sizeof(T) == n*sizeof(int)`.
 For other use cases, the user must provide a specific hash function and equality function.

 ## Memory management